isri-aist/BaselineWalkingController/README.md

 [![CI](https://github.com/isri-aist/BaselineWalkingController/actions/workflows/ci.yaml/badge.svg)](https://github.com/isri-aist/BaselineWalkingController/actions/workflows/ci.yaml)
 [![Documentation](https://img.shields.io/badge/doxygen-online-brightgreen?logo=read-the-docs&style=flat)](https://isri-aist.github.io/BaselineWalkingController/)

+## Features
+- Easy to switch between various methods of centroidal trajectory generation for walking implemented in [CentroidalControlCollection](https://github.com/isri-aist/CentroidalControlCollection).
+- Easy to switch between the two frameworks for centroidal trajectory generation for walking: (1) online MPC and (2) offline MPC + stabilizer.
+- Support for a virtual robot whose model is publicly available so you can try out the controller right away.
+- Automated management with CI: Dynamics simulation is run on CI to verify robot walking, and a docker image is [released here](https://github.com/isri-aist/BaselineWalkingController/pkgs/container/baseline_walking_controller) with the latest version of the controller ready to run.

 ## Quick trial on Docker
 1. (Skip if Docker is already installed.)
 Install Docker.
 See [here](https://docs.docker.com/engine/install) for details.
 ```bash